massive open online course (MOOC) microlearning (microtraining)

 Continuous learning strategies

-Strategies that apply continuous learning techniques include the following:
+There are multiple strategies that apply continuous learning techniques, including the following:

 • Structured learning.
-These are formal learning methods that are preorganized for specific goals and purposes.
-They include school courses, online learning courses, workshops, seminars, webinars, conferences and employee and managerial training programs.
+These formal learning methods are preorganized for specific goals and purposes.
+They include school courses, online courses, workshops, seminars, webinars, conferences and employee and managerial training programs.
+Structured learning is offered through educational institutions, such as universities and community colleges, or through employer-sponsored courses.

 • Social learning.
 This involves the ways people learn through interacting and observing others.
 It can be formal or informal, in person or over virtual mediums.
 Social learning includes discussion, coworking, collaborative problem-solving, mentoring and on-the-job training.

 • Self-directed learning.
-These are independently administered measures that employees can use to expand their skills and knowledge.
-This type of learning can occur sporadically, or it can follow a structured schedule.
+These are independently administered approaches that employees can use to expand their skills and knowledge.
+This type of learning can occur sporadically based on on-demand course offerings, or it can follow a structured schedule.
 It includes research, reading, experimentation and practice testing.

 How to build a continuous learning strategy